 “The app had a quick response and the operator was helpful through the whole process.
 I cannot thank you enough for finding my nephew.
 I have and will continue to recommend the Namola App to everyone I know.”

 If this story teaches you anything, it’s these four things.
 1. Ensure that you have banking alerts on your bank accounts.
-2. Make sure that you add your loved ones onto the Namola Tracking feature.
+2. Make sure that you share you live-location with your loved ones (and that they do the same!).
 3. Make use of the Namola app in an emergency and 4.
 Always trust your spidey senses.

 You might also like What to do if a loved one is hijacked and taken with the car